|Inyo County Local Transportation Commission|

 AB 628 Implementation Continued - Assembly Bill 628 authorizes the County of Inyo to establish a pilot project to designate combined-use highways on unincorporated county roads for no more than 10 miles.
 The combined-use highways can be used to link existing off-highway motor vehicle trails and trailheads on federal Bureau of Land Management (BLM) or United States Forest Service lands in order to provide a unified linkage of trail systems for off-highway motor vehicles.
 Other goals for the project are to preserve traffic safety, improve natural resource protection, reduce off-highway vehicle trespass on private land, and minimize impacts on county residents.
 The provisions of AB 628 sunset January 1, 2017.

 Combined Use Applications - The County has received combined-use applications from the Eastern Sierra Adventure Trails organization for a network of combined-use routes connecting OHV trail segments on BLM and Inyo National Forest land with service facilities in Owens Valley communities.
 These applications have been forwarded to 1) the California Highway Patrol who makes a safety determination, 2) California Department of Transportation who approves the proposed signage and approves any proposed crossings of the State Highway system, 3) the Bishop BLM office and the Inyo National Forest who confirm whether or not the OHV trails and roads being linked to are in fact legal for use by green sticker vehicles, and 4) the City of Los Angeles Department of Water and Power (LADWP) since several routes connect to facilities leased from LADWP and because LADWP owns a major portion of the Owens Valley floor and the proposed routes on County maintained roads cross LADWP land.
-The County has received a response from the Bishop Field Office of the Bureau of Land Management, Inyo National Forest, and Caltrans.
+The County has received responses from the Bishop Field Office of the Bureau of Land Management, Inyo National Forest, California Highway Patrol, and Caltrans.

 To view vicinity maps of the proposed combined-use routes, applications, CHP Safety Determination requests, and other related background material, please e-mail Inyo County staff.